Lark System Integration

 LarkIntegrationStrategy is the key class for establishing connections, validating configuration, and providing integration metadata between the plugin and the Lark (Feishu) system.
 It handles three main tasks:

-2. Validates the integration configuration provided by the user (appId / appSecret, etc.) for usability (typically by requesting bot info from the Lark Open API).
+appId/appSecret, etc.) for usability (typically by requesting bot info from the Lark Open API). - (Optional) Defines the

 Below is a detailed explanation of the code structure and logic for each step, along with common caveats and improvement suggestions.